amehlhase316/testing316/DeliverableX.md

   > Your Static Analysis policy

 **Continuous Integration**
-  > Your Continuous Integratio policy
+  > Your Continuous Integration policy